Beverly Bivens: Vocal experimentation

 After leaving We Five, Beverly Bivens sang for a while with the LSD, her work including vocal experimentation paralleling Yoko Ono's.
 A photograph taken backstage in 1968 at the LSD's own theater in San Francisco (which ran for about 18 months from January 1968) shows Bivens and Marshall with Ham, Granelli, saxophonist Noel Jewkes (born June 18, 1940) and Ham's assistant Robert (Bob) Fine.
 One observer wrote at the time that:

 Using rear projection to flood a wide screen with essentially liquid images, and large speakers to project highly amplified jazz-electronic improvisations, the LSD. is an intensely dedicated, highly gifted group of light artists and musicians who carry abstract light-sound art to perhaps its ultimate in purity and concentration.

 Less prosaically, Jewkes recalled the LSD as "far out ...
 It was a mind opening experience.
 We were on the cutting edge, you might say, back then".

+In July 1970 Raiders of the Purple Sage, a band that included Jerry Garcia of the Grateful Dead, performed at the Matrix in San Francisco.
+A surviving tape reveals that they invited on stage to sing with them a lady introduced as “Bev”, who is assumed to have been Beverly Bivens.

 Family and later activities

 1970s–1980s

 During the 1970s, Bivens appears to have done some session recording, as well as making occasional appearances on television and recording radio jingles.
-Until Bivens & Marshall divorced in 1978, the couple raised two children in Berkeley, California: the saxophonist Joshi Marshall, who was born in Berkeley in 1971, and a daughter, Zoe Terry Marguerite.
+Until Bivens and Marshall divorced in 1978, the couple raised two children in Berkeley, California: the saxophonist Joshi Marshall, who was born in Berkeley in 1971, and a daughter, Zoe Terry Marguerite.
+In the 1990s Marshall played with the Marshall Arts Trio of which his father Fred Marshall (1938–2001) was also a member.
+In 1995 he joined Mingus Amungus, a band that drew its inspiration from the composer and bassist Charlie Mingus, and has latterly developed his own Joshi Marshall Project.

 In 2014 Joshi, who has a son, Elijah Cole, with wife Leah, recalled an unorthodox childhood which was dominated by his parents' passion for music: "Everything was about music and art.
 It was like, you sleep here and you sleep there, and you have to be part of our trip ...
-But I wouldn’t trade it for anything, there was so much love".
+But I wouldn't trade it for anything, there was so much love".
 An earlier publicity biography of Joshi stated that, while still at Berkeley High School in the latter half of the 1980s, he would "play in and host sessions with his mother ... and many notable jazz musicians which included saxophonist Pharoah Sanders and pianist, Benny Green."

 Bivens' career after leaving We Five is not well documented and, until Jerry Burgan published a memoir of the early folk-rock scene in 2014, sketchy information was derived mainly from recollections posted on the internet.
 Various rumours that she had died persisted for many years.
+These seem to have be fuelled in part by confusion with Nansi Nevins of the band Sweetwater, who was critically injured in a motor accident in 1969.